evanthegrayt/dotfiles/README.md

 USAGE: install [OPTIONS]

-Install options (must pass at least one of these options) -a         | Allow ignored files to be installed
+Install options (must pass at least one of these options) -a         | Allow ignored files to be installed.
-  -f         | Install all dotfiles
+  -f         | Install all dotfiles.
-  -s [FILE]  | Install single dotfile [FILE]
+  -s [FILE]  | Install single dotfile [FILE].
-  -v         | Install vimfiles
+  -v         | Install vimfiles.
-  -z         | Install 'oh-my-zsh'
+  -z         | Install 'oh-my-zsh'.
-  -b         | Install 'bash-it'
+  -b         | Install 'bash-it'.
-  -r         | Install 'rvm'
+  -r         | Install 'rvm'.

-Additional install options (default: Don't add these settings) -C [SHELL] | Change login shell to [SHELL]
+Additional install options (default: Don't add these settings) -C [SHELL] | Change login shell to [SHELL].
-  -i         | Enable terminal italics
+  -i         | Enable terminal italics.
+  -d [DIR]   | Specify a sub-directory of 'custom' to install files from.

 Handling old dotfiles; pass with '-f' (default: Do nothing if they exist) -F         | Force overwrite of all current dotfiles.
 THIS DELETES OLD COPIES!
-  -B         | Replace old dotfiles, but save them with '.bak' extension -L         | If file already exists, move it to [FILE].local.
+  -B         | Replace old dotfiles, but save them with '.bak' extension.
+  -L         | If file already exists, move it to [FILE].local.
 This is
              + different from '-B', because my dotfiles will source a file
              + of the same name if it's in the home directory with the